roblevay/T1987/Lab 04 Memory.md

 ## Step 1: Memory configuration

+- In Sql Server Configuration Manager, restart the SQL Server Service
 - Start SQL Server Management Studio
 - Connect to the Server North and open a query window